Mincka/DMArchiver/README.md

 ## Prerequisites
 You need two things to retrieve your tweets:
 - Your `auth-token` value, which is present in your `auth-token` cookie when you are connected on Twitter.
 This is a 40 characters string like `9e6ecbd088g0baaf2fa9cf2c690aca8ff8027b9f`.
-Do not share your `auth-token` with anyone, it is like a password to authenticate on the Tweeter site or API.
+Do not share your `auth-token` with anyone, it is like a password to authenticate on the Twitter site or API.
 - The `conversation-id` which is the identifier of the conversation you want to backup.
 This one is just a little bit harder to find:
 	- Open the _Network_ panel in the _Development Tools_ of your favorite browser.
-	- Open a the desired conversation on Tweeter and have a look in the requests.
+	- Open the desired conversation on Twitter and have a look at the requests.
 	- Identify a request with the following arguments:
 	`https://twitter.com/messages/with/conversation?id=645754097571131337&max_entry_id=78473919348771337`
 	- Use the `id` value as your `conversation-id`.
 This identifier can contain special characters such as '-'.